IMG_6712 (1).JPG

 • B.E.
 China University of Petroleum (East China), Shandong, China

 During my last year of undergraduate study, I received an opportunity to visit the University of Ottawa through a student exchange program.
 In 2021, I obtained my bachelor’s degree from China University of Petroleum and continued my study at uOttawa.
 I obtained my Master degree a year later.
 I still want to make more progress in academia, and my current education background seems not to be sufficient for my career goal.
 So I decided to start a new program.
 Numerical simulation is an advanced topic in today’s engineering fields in which I have strong interests.
-Therefore, I joined Prof. Jin’s team in Fall 2023 to pursue this research topic.
+Therefore, I joined Prof. Jin’s team in Fall 2023 to pursue this research topic and obtained my degree in MASc (Master of Applied Science) in summer 2025.
+Currently, I am a PhD student in Dr. Jin’s group and continue my research in the area of computational fracture mechanics.